-Ben and Camille Arneberg, a married couple, who live in Austin, Texas, left behind traditional careers—his in the Air Force and hers in corporate social sustainability—to launch their upscale housewares business Willow & Everett in 2015.
-At the time, they were just 25, and neither had any experience in retail, but they decided they wanted to hit a very concrete goal: $1 million in revenue.
+Ben and Camille Arneberg, a married couple living in Austin, Texas, left behind traditional careers—his in the Air Force and hers in corporate social sustainability—to launch their upscale housewares business Willow & Everett in 2015.
+At the time, they were just 25 and neither had any experience in retail, but they decided they wanted to hit a very concrete goal: $1 million in revenue.

 To make a smooth transition from their traditional careers, the Arnebergs eased into entrepreneurship gradually.
 Both love living an active lifestyle—Ben was on the Air Force parachute team, while Camille is a certified personal trainer—and they initially tried selling compression sleeves (a running accessory) on the internet on the side.

-During the “manager” part, they focus on coming up with new ideas for growing Willow & Everett, as well as new business opportunities to pursue.
+During the “manager’s” part, they focus on coming up with new ideas for growing Willow & Everett as well as new business opportunities to pursue.

 None of this would have happened if they had not made an active commitment to outsourcing and staying focused on what really matters.
 “It’s important to protect that space,” says Ben.

-Dan Faggella, twenty-nine, is a black belt in Brazilian Jiu-Jitsu.
-Faggella earned enough money to support himself in graduate school by running a small martial arts gym he owned in his early twenties but had sold it by age 25, with the goal of creating a scalable, location-independent internet business.
+Dan Faggella, 29, is a black belt in Brazilian jiu-jitsu.
+Faggella earned enough money to support himself in graduate school by running a small martial arts gym he owned in his early twenties, but he sold it by age 25 with the goal of creating a scalable, location-independent internet business.